-The program consists of two speakers who are eyewitnesses to the Holocaust (survivors, liberators, POWs) and a moderator.
+The program consists of a speaker who was an eyewitness to the Holocaust (survivors, liberators, POWs) and a moderator.
 The speakers are chosen for the diversity of their experiences during the Holocaust as the intent is to make listeners aware that the Holocaust was not only Auschwitz but a vast array of experiences.
-The moderator introduces the speakers, provides historical context, keeps the speakers to their allotted times, and moderates the ‘Question and Answer’ session that follows the talks.
-Survivors Speak helps students meet STAJE standards.
+The moderator introduces the speaker, provides historical context, keeps the speaker to their allotted time, and moderates the ‘Question and Answer’ session that follows the talk.
+Survivors Speak helps students meet STAJE Standards.

-Survivors Speak works well in even very large auditoriums.
-Most often, audiences are middle and high school students but this program is effective for all age groups.
-The program is an hour and a half in length but we suggest you allow extra time as many students want to meet, shake hands with the survivors and even get their autographs.
+Survivors Speak works well even in very large auditoriums.
+Most often, audiences are 5th grade, middle and high school students but this program is effective for all age groups.
+The program is an hour in length but we suggest you allow extra time as many students want to meet, shake hands with the survivor and even get their autographs.

 Our requirements are:

-- At least one microphone (three are preferable)
+- At least one microphone (two are preferable)

 - Some water for the speakers

 We provide “Teachers Kits” for educators as well as copies of the booklet, “A Brief Introduction to the Holocaust” for students.

 If possible, we’d like a table, two chairs, a microphone (or mics) and some water.

 To whom should the check be written?